 Safavid miniature, 1612, Hermitage Museum.
 A garden gathering with wine, fruit, and birds—the bazm in its vernal setting, pleasure and transience held in the same moment.

-The garden belongs also to the world of wine and companionship.
-Feasts (bazm) are held beneath flowering trees.
-Lovers meet among roses.
-The gathering has its music, its cupbearer, its circulating cup.
-Yet these scenes possess the same fragility as the garden that contains them.
-The feast will end.
-The companions will pass.
+The garden belongs also to the world of wine and companionship, particularly the wine-feast (section I).
+Feasts (bazm) are held beneath the flowering trees, lovers meet among the roses, and the gathering has its music and its circulating cup; the beloved’s lips, red as rubies (la’l) or as roses, answer the wine in the cup, the two rednesses passing into one.
+But these scenes share the fragility of the garden that contains them.
+The feast ends, and the companions go.

 Golshan: “rose-garden.”
 The cultivated world of spring, beauty, refinement, and ephemerality.